Dashboards#

 import hvplot.pandas # noqa

 Here, we have enabled some optional functionality from Panel, specifically the tabulator extension, and selected a default template controlling the overall look and feel of the final app.
-We also configured how plots should be sized by default (stretching to fit the width available).
 We’ll come back to the idea of a template later.
 Here, let’s look at a simple pane, e.g. a Markdown pane that displays Markdown-format text:

 pn.pane.Markdown('## Earthquake Dashboard')